Quick summary

 It is a way of tracking cycle signs and timing to estimate when fertility is more likely.

 Yes.
-A calculator can help you compare the timing against the cycle signs you are tracking.
+It can help you compare body signs with the timing you estimate from a calculator.

-Cervical mucus, basal body temperature, and cycle timing are common signs.
+Cervical mucus changes, temperature shifts, and cycle timing are common clues.